 What is retrofit?

-Low-carbon retrofitting means putting into action a comprehensive plan for home improvements with the aim of radically improving the energy efficiency of a property.
-This could include repairs, better insulation, and new low-carbon heating systems.
+Low-carbon retrofitting means putting into action a comprehensive plan for home improvements with the aim of hugely improving the energy efficiency of a property, reducing its waste of energy and carbon-emissions.
+This could include repairs, better insulation and ventilation, and new low-carbon heating systems.
 You can read more about it here: https://www.cse.org.uk/downloads/advice-leaflets/insulation-and-heating/renewables/building-performance/advice-leaflet-whole-house-approach.pdf

 When does the project end?